-PREREQUISITE: Exemption from placement testing or appropriate placement scores in reading.
+PREREQUISITE: Exempted by scores or appropriate placement scores in reading or successful completion of required developmental courses.

 This course includes logic, design, and problem solving techniques used by programmers and analysts in addressing and solving common programming and computing problems.
 The most commonly used techniques of flowcharts, structure charts, and pseudocode will be covered and students will be expected to apply the techniques to designated situations and problems.